Horlicks-p/moelog-ai-qna-links/readme.txt

 **Performance & stability:**
 - ~45% faster initialization time
 - ~30% fewer database queries on admin pages
-- Seamless integration with Slim SEO, All in One SEO, and Jetpack
+- Designed for compatibility with major SEO plugins (Slim SEO, All in One SEO, and Jetpack).
+  Automatically prevents duplicate Open Graph and meta tags on AI answer pages.
 - Automatically refreshes rewrite rules when permalinks change

 **GEO module improvements:**